-The future climate in the region will be hotter and drier, with lower rainfall expected to reduce inflows to reservoirs and decrease river flows, placing further strain the water supplies servicing the catchment.3 While there will be a reduction in average annual rainfall, the Catchment is predicted to see more frequent, intense rainfall events that will increase the risk of flooding, which is already a major challenge for the Dandenong catchment.
-These changes, combined with increased development and growing populations, will place more pressure on water services and waterways in the Catchment.
+Rainfall in the Yarra Catchment varies significantly, with total annual rainfall in the east of the catchment being more than double that of its western bounds.
+The future climate will be hotter and drier, with lower rainfall expected to reduce inflows to reservoirs and decrease river flows, placing further strain our current water supplies.3 While there will be a reduction in average annual rainfall, the Catchment is predicted to see more frequent, intense rainfall events that will increase the risk of flooding.
+These changes, combined with increased development and growing populations, will place more pressure on water services and watersheds in the Catchment.

-By 2040, temperatures across the Greater Melbourne Metropolitan Region are expected to rise by an average of 1.3°C under a medium climate change scenario.4 The risk of fire in forests and grasslands will remain high under these conditions posing a serious threat to the Catchment's communities, infrastructure and high-value native forests including water supply catchments and ecosystems.
+By 2040, temperatures across the Greater Melbourne Metropolitan Region are expected to rise by an average of 1.3°C under a medium climate change scenario.4 The risk of fire in forests and grasslands will remain high under these conditions posing a serious threat to the Catchment's communities, infrastructure and highvalue native forests including water supply catchments and ecosystems.
 The impact of the urban heat island effect will also increase, with greater densification in urban areas meaning they will be more vulnerable to heat waves than more rural or peri-urban areas.
 The ongoing availability of water in the environment will be vital to reduce the risk of heat stress and improve cooling in the most vulnerable areas of the Catchment.